-There is an Island that is not often visited by the bigger charter boats in the British Virgin Islands.
-This Island lies about 15 miles North of Virgin Gorda and is the Northernmost Island in the British Virgin Island chain.
+Anegada is an Island that is not often visited by larger charter yachts cruising in the Caribbean.
+The island lies about 15 miles North of Virgin Gorda, making it the Northernmost Island in the British Virgin Island chain.

-Anegada, an Island that boasts the most beautiful beaches, famous lobster dinners and some of the best diving and snorkeling in the BVI.
-This Island has something for everyone!
+Known for beautiful remote beaches, fresh lobster, and the best SCUBA diving and snorkeling in the British Virgin Islands, Anegada has something for everyone!

-This habitat is perfect for the Roseata Flamingo, these fascinating birds feed on microscopic aquatic creatures such as Brime Shrimp that contain carotene which gives these flamingo’s their distinctive pink rosy tinted feathers.
+Anegada provides a perfect habitat for the Roseata Flamingos.
+These birds feed on microscopic aquatic creatures, such as Brime Shrimp, found in the salt ponds.
+This creatures contain Carotene which gives flamingos their distinctive pink tinted feathers.

-This Island is perfect to chill-out and wind down.
-This is the ultimate Caribbean getaway – where the rest of the world seems a million miles away and where your troubles really do melt away.
+This Island is perfect to just chill-out and wind down.
+This is the ultimate Caribbean getaway – the rest of the world seems a million miles away.
+Here your troubles melt away.

 Cow Wreck Beach, Flash of Beauty, Bones Bight, and Windlass Bight are some of the beautiful beaches where you can relax under the shade of a palm tree or sea grape tree in perfect harmony with nature, undisturbed by the modern world.

-One of the highlights of a trip to Anegada is the excellent snorkeling the reef provides.
-There is a maze of tunnels, drops and caves, all boasting rich marine life.
-Beyond the reef scuba divers will find angelfish, stingrays, triggerfish, parrotfish, blue tang, and horse-eye jacks have made their home around the many ships that have been wrecked here.
+One of the highlights of a trip to Anegada is the excellent snorkeling the reefs provide.
+There is a maze of tunnels, drops, and caves, all with rich marine life.
+SCUBA divers will find angelfish, stingrays, triggerfish, parrotfish, blue tang, and horse-eye jacks around the many shipwrecks.

-Anegada has an indigenous reptile, the Anegadan iguana, it is listed as an endangered species, and the Island has a special rehabilitation program for these unique animals to rejuvenate their population.
+Anegada’s indigenous reptile is the Anegadan Iguana.
+It is listed as an endangered species.
+The Island has a special rehabilitation program for these unique animals to rejuvenate their population.